-In this article, we’ll talk about cheap and easy ways to provide sound dampening in rental spaces like apartments and offices.
-Although you may have found this article by googling “soundproofing,” the materials and effort required to actually soundproof a space are unrealistic for an average renter on a budget.
-But the good news is that unless you are an audio technician working from home, you probably don’t need an entirely soundproof space.
+In this article, we’ll talk about cheap and easy ways to provide sound dampening in spaces like apartments, bedrooms, and offices- with particular attention to affordable, renter-friendly ways to add sound insulation without losing your deposit.
+Although the materials and effort required to fully soundproof a space are unrealistic for an average renter on a budget, unless you are an audio technician working from home, you probably don’t need an entirely soundproof space.

 If you just need a little bit of help blocking out some noise from your rental home or apartment’s neighbors, this article is for you: I discuss several ways to minimize, capture, and muffle disruptive sound in a typical living space.

-By choosing a few- or all- of the tips from this list of ways to soundproof an apartment and implementing them in your home, you should expect to be able to get a significant reduction in sound entering your apartment without having to invest hundreds or even thousands of dollars in expensive technical soundproofing material
+By choosing a few- or all- of the tips from this list of ways to soundproof a bedroom or apartment and implementing them in your home, you should expect to be able to get a significant reduction in sound entering your apartment without having to invest hundreds or even thousands of dollars in expensive technical soundproofing material

 1. Using Decorative Textiles as Sound Buffers